victoryang1/DAT-BOS-16/lessons/lesson-17/readme.md

 - Storing last visit date of a user
     - A fast key-value store might be useful for caching interesting statistics about a user (last visit, total visits)

+2. Consider the following dataset from Uber with the follow fields:
+    - User ID
+    - User Name
+    - Driver ID
+    - Driver Name
+    - Ride ID
+    - Ride Time
+    - Pickup Longitude
+    - Pickup Latitude
+    - Pickup Location Entity
+    - Dropoff Longitude
+    - Dropoff Latitude
+    - Dropoff Location Entity
+    - Miles
+    - Travel Time
+    - Fare
+    - CC Number

+How would you design a relational database to support this data?
+List the tables you would create, what fields they would contain, and how they would like to other tables.

+Answer:
+    Users table:
+        - User ID
+        - User Name
+        - Joined Date
+        - CC Number

+    Drivers table:
+        - Driver ID
+        - Driver Name
+        - Joined Date

+    Locations table: Should store popular destinations metadata
+        - Entity
+        - Longitude
+        - Latitude
+        - Description

+    Rides:
+        - Ride ID
+        - Ride Time
+        - User ID (link to users)
+        - Driver ID (link to drivers)
+        - Pickup Location Entity (link to locations)
+        - Dropoff Location Entity (link to locations)
+        - Miles
+        - Travel Time
+        - Fare
+        - CC Number
+            (Question: Should this link to users?
+How can a user change their payment methods in the system, maybe a separate table of payment methods?)

 <a name="demo1"></a>
 ## Demo: Accessing Databases from Pandas (20 min)

 While database provide many analytical capabilities, often times it's useful to pull the data back into Python for more flexible programming.
-Large, fixed operations would e more efficient in a database, but Pandas allow for interactive processing.
+Large, fixed operations would be more efficient in a database, but Pandas allow for interactive processing.

+For example, if ever night you want to aggregate logins, or sales to present a report or dashboard, this operation is likely not changing and operating on a large dataset.
+This can run very efficiently in a database rather than connecting Python to it.

+However, if we want to investigate the login or sales data further, ask more interactive questions, then using Python can be very handy.

 ```python
 import pandas as pd